TaitoUnited/full-stack-template/README.md

 ### Unit tests

 All unit tests are run automatically during build (see the `Dockerfile.build` files).
 You can use any test tools that have been installed as development dependency inside the container.
 Test reports should be placed at the `/xxx/test/reports` directory.
+You can run unit tests manually with the `taito unit` command (see help with `taito unit -h`).

-You can run unit tests also in local environment with the `taito unit[:TARGET]` command, for example `taito unit:client`.
+> HINT: You should not test implementation.
+Instead, you should test behaviour of a public API that is designed not to change very often: public API of a class, module, library or service for example.
+This way you can make changes to the underlying implementation, and the existing unit tests protect you from breaking anything.

-> You can execute also browser and api tests using the same 'unit test' mechanism if you just mock the required APIs or DAOs so that the whole test can be run within one container.
+> HINT: Although browser tests cannot be considered as unit tests, you can execute also them with the *unit test* mechanism.
+You just have to mock the required APIs so that the whole test can be run within one container.

 ### Integration and end-to-end tests